AutoJenny/blog/docs/newsletter/blocks/snapshot.md

-# Newsletter Snapshot Block
+# Newsletter Snapshot Block ("In the News")

 ## Overview

-The Snapshot block provides a single cultural highlight from external sources, focusing on one high-quality item rather than aggregating multiple items like the Intro block.
+The Snapshot block (displayed as "In the News" in UI and Preview) provides a single cultural highlight from external sources, focusing on one high-quality item rather than aggregating multiple items like the Intro block.

 **Purpose**: Single cultural highlight from external sources

+**Display Name**: "In the News" (renamed from "Scottish Snapshot")

 **Status**: ✅ Implemented